ptr727/PlexCleaner/README.md

 ## Release Notes

+- Version 2.7:
+  - Log names of all processed files that are in `VerifyFailed` state.
+  - Prevent duplicate entries in `ProcessOptions:FileIgnoreList` setting when `VerifyOptions:RegisterInvalidFiles` is set.
+  - Added a JSON schema for the configuration file.
 - Version 2.6:
   - Fixed `SidecarFile.Update()` bug that would not update the sidecar when only the `State` changed, and kept re-verifying the same verified files.
   - Added a `--reprocess` option to the `process` command, `process --reprocess [0 (default), 1, 2]`